 - Apply the first coat of varnish.
 Work quickly, don’t press on the brush, move from the top to the bottom and from one side to another.
 Don’t go back over not dried varnish

 - Let it dry (24hrs) and apply up to 3 coats.

-- Check the surface from an angle to make sure there is no uncovered areas.
+- Check the surface from an angle to make sure there are no uncovered areas.

-The full process of how to varnish an acrylic painting with brush, with spray and how to remove varnish is explained here.
+The full process of how to varnish an acrylic painting with a brush, with spray, and how to remove varnish is explained here.

 On the other side, there are protective finishes.
 Varnish is also a protective finish, but some modern artists find it outdated.
 It is partly true because historically varnishes were used to seal oil paintings and they contained alkyd resin, oil, and solvents.